 - Add depth.
 Bringing little splashes of color to a small living room space will add tons of depth.
 Use bright, bold colors in radiators, the insides of bookshelves or windowsills.
 Using this type of color in your hall or foyer will also make your living room feel spacious by comparison.

 Just because you’re working with a standard living room doesn’t mean you absolutely need a coffee table, sofa and entertainment center.
 Add unique, unexpected furniture to open your space and give a personal touch.
 Fold-up couches, bean bags, hanging plants and sleek, modern furniture can help decorate your room in a new and simple way – while giving your room a new, spacious spin.

 We all need space!

 We all need open, functional living rooms – but fitting everything we need into a small space definitely isn’t an easy task.
 Sometimes we need a little more.

-Uncle Bob’s offers self-storage options for your seasonal items and oversized furniture that you might not need at this very moment.
-Save time and hassle with a free truck rental when you rent any storage unit.
+Life Storage offers storage unit options for your seasonal items and oversized furniture that you might not need at this very moment.
+Save time and hassle with a free moving truck rental when you rent any storage unit.

 Subscribe for Free Printables

 Join our mailing list to receive exclusive access to free giveaways once a month.